A combinatorial description of stability for toric vector bundles: Parliaments of polytopes and matroid terminology

 \begin{defn} An isomorphism of matroids $\varphi:M_1=(G_1,\sB_1)\to M_2=(G_2,\sB_2)$ is a bijection from $G_1$ to $G_2$ such that \end{defn}

-\begin{defn} A representable matroid of rank $r$ is a matroid isomorphic to where $G$ is a finite subset of some dimension $r$-vector space $E$ and $\sB$ is the set of bases of $E$ formed by vectors of $G$. \end{defn}
+\begin{defn} A representable matroid of rank $r$ is a matroid isomorphic to where $G$ is a finite subset of some dimension $r$-vector space $E$ and $\sB$ is the set of bases of $E$ formed by vectors in $G$.
+We say that $M$ is represented in $E$. \end{defn}

-\begin{defn} A flat of a matroid $(G,\sB)$ represented in $E$, is a subset $f\subset G\subset E$ such that where $\langle f\rangle\subset E$ is the subspace spanned by the vectors in $f$. \end{defn}
+\begin{defn} A flat of a matroid $(G,\sB)$ represented in $E$, is a subset $f\subset G\subset E$ such that where $\Span(f)\subset E$ is the subspace spanned by the vectors in $f$. \end{defn}